mohaseeb/beam-nuggets/README.md

 * AssignUniqueId

 # TODO
-* Enable WriteToRelationalDB user to fully configure new Tables creation
 * convenience shortcuts for creating new tables
-    - WriteToRelationalDB Support specifying primary key(s) when writing to new table
     - WriteToRelationalDB, extend the automatic column type inference.
 * Idempotency in WriteToRelationalDB
-* unit tests
 * Summarize the investigation of using Source/Sink Vs ParDo for IO
     - send to beam mailing list about the "ParDo -> GroupByKey -> ParDo" read pattern.